 - City Map of New Haven Neighborhoods

-- New Haven Neighborhood Profiles from Living New Haven Yale site provides photos, info, shopping, dining & transit recommendations.
+- Living in New Haven Yale site provides photos, info, shopping, dining & transit recommendations.

-- Resident's Guide, from the City of New Haven, orients you by neighborhood.
+- Resident's Guide, from the City of New Haven, offers information and assistance.

 - Yale Campus Map shows you how campus relates to the city.

 Many Yale graduate and professional students who choose to live off-campus in the city of New Haven find attractive and affordable housing in the neighborhoods bordering or closest to the main Yale campus in downtown New Haven.
 The close-to-Yale neighborhoods include the following areas, with various names or nicknames listed, and are served by the Yale Shuttle: